Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 And that intrinsic and extrinsic parameters of the camera also matter a lot!

+### pick_pose and place pose
+The form of them is like ((x,x,x),(x,x,x,x)).
+First element is (x,y,z),the position the end effector.
+And the second element is (x,y,z,w), quaternion form to represent rotation angle, the orientation angel of the end effector.

 ## environment/environment.py
 + class Environment(gym.Env), inherit from gym.Env
 + color_tuple/ depth_tuple/ self.observation_space = gym.spaces.Dict()/  self.position_bounds = gym.spaces.Box()/ self.action_space = gym.spaces.Dict()